edgexfoundry/device-sdk-c/docs/deviceprofiles.md

 The minimum and maximum values may be used to enforce a range limit on values provided in write requests.
 They are only valid for numeric data, ie ints and floats.

-The units property is used to indicate the units of the value, eg Amperes, degrees C, etc. It should have only one field, a defaultValue that specifies the units.

 The Device Profile in the C SDK
 -------------------------------